Posted on 3 Comments

 4) Before intense running, hold each stretch for 10-15 seconds.

 5) The stretches should be part of the cool-down after a run.
 You should include at least a Hamstring Stretch and a Standing/ Lying Quad Stretch.
-Remember to stretch also the upper body and not only the legs.
+Remember to stretch the upper body and not only the legs.

 stretch cool down after a run